 Deleting files on your Mac is probably going to be an everyday action.
-It’s safe to assume you use your Mac every day, and it’s likely you’ll be downloading or copying new files all the time, however small in size they may be.
+It's safe to assume you use your Mac every day, and you'll likely be downloading or copying new files all the time, however small in size they may be.

 If you allow these files and folders to keep taking up space in your Mac, you'll eventually have to delete some of them, but you won't know which because there are so many in number; sifting through them will be another time-consuming process too.